obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 Since Tasks 4.0.0, **[[Custom Grouping|custom grouping]] by due date** is now possible.

 These examples all use  `task.due` property, which is a `TasksDate` object.
-You can see the current [TasksDate source code](https://github.com/obsidian-tasks-group/obsidian-tasks/blob/main/src/Scripting/TasksDate.ts), to explore its capabilities.
+See [[Task Properties#Values in TasksDate Properties|Values in TasksDate Properties]] to explore its capabilities.

 Some of these examples use the [moment.js format characters](https://momentjs.com/docs/#/displaying/format/).

 <!-- placeholder to force blank line before included text --><!-- include: CustomGroupingExamples.test.dates_task.due_docs.approved.md -->

+- ```group by function task.due.category.groupText```
+  - Group task due dates in to 4 broad categories: `Overdue`, `Today`, `Future` and `Undated`, displayed in that order.
+  - Try this on a line before `group by due` if there are a lot of due date headings, and you would like them to be broken down in to some kind of structure.
+  - The values `task.due.category.name` and `task.due.category.sortOrder` are also available.
+- ```group by function task.due.fromNow.groupText```
+  - Group by the [time from now](https://momentjs.com/docs/#/displaying/fromnow/), for example `8 days ago`, `in 11 hours`.
+  - It users an empty string (so no heading) if there is no due date.
+  - The values `task.due.fromNow.name` and `task.due.fromNow.sortOrder` are also available.
 - ```group by function task.due.format("YYYY-MM-DD dddd")```
   - Like "group by due", except it uses no heading, instead of a heading "No due date", if there is no due date.
 - ```group by function task.due.formatAsDate()```